septag/libdhcore/README.md

 sudo waf install
 ```

-To build debug libraries, which will have `-dbg` prefix after their names, use the commands below instead of last two lines:
+To build debug libraries, which will have `-dbg` suffix after their names, use the commands below instead of last two lines:

 ```
 waf build_debug